-With Web 3.0 social networks, the complete landscape will change.
-Platforms such as Sapien, Steemit, Sola, Indorse, onG.Social, PROPS Project, Yours, etc. looks promising.
+With Web 3.0 social networks, the complete landscape will change—platforms such as Sapien, Steemit, Sola, Indorse, onG.Social, PROPS Project, Yours, etc., looks promising.
 All of them utilize blockchain and next-generation technologies such as artificial intelligence.
-Let’s list few of them below.
+Let’s list a few of them below.

 Social Network Web 3.0 Examples

 Sapien: Sapien is one of the unique Web 3.0 examples.
 It is a democratized social news platform that takes advantage of the Ethereum blockchain.
-It is also highly customizable.
+Also, it is highly customizable.
 It is an excellent alternative to Google or Facebook when seen from the social news perspective.

-Sola: Sola not only use blockchain but also uses advanced technology such as AI to create a hybrid of social network and media.
-It spreads useful information to the readers according to their preference all with the help of AI algorithms.
-This way users get what they want, and that too high-quality content.
+Sola: Sola uses blockchain A.I. to create a hybrid of social networks and media.
+It spreads useful information to the readers according to their preference, all with the help of A.I. algorithms.
+This way, users get what they want, and that too high-quality content.

 These conclude the listing of social networks Web 3.0 websites.
-All these examples fit right into the Web 3.0 definitions.
+All these Web 3.0 app examples fit right into the Web 3.0 definition.